 "Practice," he said, lowering his gaze to the table.
-"All they were to him was practice,"
+"All they were to him was practice."

 She didn't react, didn't speak.
 She pulled the paper back, turned it around, and skimmed it.
-Then she put it back in her head rest against the chair's high back.
+Then she put it back into her bag and let her head rest against the chair's high back.
 Her lips pursed; her eyes followed an unseen trail on the ceiling.